 Less than year later, in 2010, he re-enrolled as an officer of the Aerospace Engineering (AERE) occupation and upon qualification was awarded the Group Captain John D. Syme Award for excellence in Military Professionalism.
 He spent an important part of his second military career in Ottawa from 2012 to 2022, working closely with the industry and other military and government organizations on the delivery of the integrated mission systems for the CP140 and MH148 aircraft, while pursuing a Master of Arts in Interdisciplinary Studies at Royal Roads University, a Certificate in Project Management Essentials at Algonquin College, and volunteering as a guide for the Professional Engineers of Ontario licensing assistance program.
 He was also awarded the Science and Technology Excellence Team Award for his collaboration to the CP140 Data Fusion research and development program.

 Maj Labbe joined the Department of Military Psychology and Leadership in 2022.
-His spouse is the Director of Music of the RMC Band and they have two daughters who are very big fans of the RMC.
+He is the proud father of two brilliant daughters who are very big fans of the RMC.